zaun/entity-sprite-engine/docs/mapcell.md

 ## Overview

-In Lua, map cells are represented as **proxy tables** with the metatable `MapCellProxyMeta`.
+In Lua, map cells are represented as **proxy tables** that behave like regular Lua objects.
 They behave like objects with properties and methods accessible via dot notation.

 **Important Notes:**
 - **Tile layer management** - each cell can contain multiple stacked tile layers
 - **Dynamic rendering control** - `isDynamic` flag controls whether the map renderer processes the cell
 - **Flag system** - bitfield flags for game logic and cell properties
-- **Memory management** - Lua-created cells are owned by Lua, C-created cells are owned by C
 - **Layer indexing** - tile layers use 0-based indexing for consistency with C arrays
 - **Automatic resizing** - the tile layer array automatically grows as needed